saucelabs/elemental-next/frontend/docs/updated-tips/68-load-testing-revisited/68-load-testing-revisited-ruby.md

 ---
-title: '68: Load Testing Revisited'
+title: "68: Load Testing Revisited"
-id: '68-load-testing-revisited-ruby'
+id: "68-load-testing-revisited-ruby"
-contentUrl: "docs/updated-tips/load-testing-revisited/68-load-testing-revisited-ruby"
+contentUrl: "docs/load-testing-revisited/68-load-testing-revisited-ruby"
 sidebar_label: Ruby
 text: "In [a previous tip](http://elementalselenium.com/tips/48-load-testing) I demonstrated a way to accomplish a simple load test with a Selenium script and an HTTP library.
 While it works, it's only useful for rudimentary test cases.
 For more involved test cases and more powerful load generation, we're going to need something stronger."
 number: 68
 publish_date: 2014-10-08
 last_update:
   date: 2023-04-06
 tags:
-  - 'jmeter'
+  - "jmeter"
-  - 'load testing'
+  - "load testing"
 level: 3
 category:
-  - 'tools'
+  - "tools"
 language: ruby
 ---